wso2/docs-ei/en/streaming-integrator/docs/admin/configuring-Single-Sign-On-for-WSO2-SP.md

 application, and gain access to multiple other applications without having to repeatedly provide your credentials for authentication purposes.
-This section explains how you can configure single sign-on for the WSO2 Dashboard Portal, Status Dashboard and the Business Rules Manager.
+This section explains how you can configure single sign-on for the Status Dashboard and the Business Rules
+Manager.

 !!! tip